Book design: Back matter (end matter)

-Front cover, spine, and back cover of the dust-jacket
+Front cover, spine, and back cover

 The front cover is the front of the book, and is marked appropriately by text or graphics in order to identify it as such (namely as the very beginning of the book).
 The front cover usually contains at least the title or author, with possibly an appropriate illustration.
+When the book has a soft or hard cover with dust jacket, the cover yields all or part of its informational function to the dust jacket.

 On the inside of the cover page, extending to the facing page is the front endpaper sometimes referred as FEP.
 The free half of the end paper is called a flyleaf.
 Traditionally, in hand-bound books, the endpaper was just a sheet of blank or ornamented paper physically masking and reinforcing the connection between the cover and the body of the book.
 In modern publishing it can be either plain, as in many text-oriented books, or variously ornamented and illustrated in books such as picture books, other children's literature, some arts and craft and hobbyist books, novelty/gift-market and coffee table books, and graphic novels.
-These books have an audience and traditions of their own where the graphic design and immediacy is especially important and publishing tradition and formality are less important.
+Elaborate artwork is more expensive than plain paper, but it may be used when expected for the genre, or for an anniversary edition or other special edition of a book in any genre.
+These books have an audience and traditions of their own, in which the graphic design and immediacy is especially important and publishing tradition and formality are less important.

 The spine is the vertical edge of a book as it normally stands on a bookshelf.
 Early books did not have titles on their spines; rather they were shelved flat with their spines inward and titles written with ink along their fore edges.
 Modern books display their titles on their spines.

-In languages with Chinese-influenced writing systems, the title is written top-to-bottom, as is the language in general.
+In languages with Chinese-influenced writing systems, the title is written top-to-bottom.
 In languages written from left to right, the spine text can be pillar (one letter per line), transverse (text line perpendicular to long edge of spine) and along spine.
 Conventions differ about the direction in which the title along the spine is rotated: